 The Trust pays the Sponsor's Fee to the Sponsor.
 As partial consideration for its receipt of the Sponsor's Fee from the Trust, the Sponsor is obligated under the Trust Agreement to assume and pay all fees and other expenses incurred by the Trust in the ordinary course of its affairs, excluding taxes, but including: (i) the Marketing Fee; (ii) the Administrator Fee, if any; (iii) the Custodian Fee and fees for any other security vendor engaged by the Trust; (iv) the Transfer Agent Fee; (v) the Trustee fee; (vi) fees and expenses related to the listing, quotation or trading of the Shares on any Secondary Market (including customary legal, marketing and audit fees and expenses) in an amount up to \$600,000 in any given fiscal year; (vii) ordinary course legal fees and expenses; (viii) audit fees; (ix) regulatory fees, including, if applicable, any fees relating to registration of the Shares under the Securities Act or the Exchange Act; (x) printing and mailing costs; (xi) the costs of maintaining the Trust's website; and (xii) applicable license fees (each a "Sponsor-paid Expense"), provided that any expense that qualifies as an Additional Trust Expense will be deemed to be an Additional Trust Expense and not a Sponsor-paid Expense.
-The Sponsor, from time to time, may temporarily waive all or a portion of the Sponsor's Fee of the Trust in its discretion for stated periods of time.
-Presently, the Sponsor does not intend to waive any of the Sponsor's Fee for the Trust and there are no circumstances under which the Sponsor has determined it will definitely waive the fee.
+Presently, the Sponsor does not intend to waive any of the Sponsor's Fee for the Trust in the future and, except as set forth above, there are no circumstances under which the Sponsor has determined it will definitely waive the fee.

-The Sponsor's Fee will generally be paid in Bitcoin.
+The Sponsor's Fee will generally be paid in Ether.

-After the Trust's payment of the Sponsor's Fee to the Sponsor, the Sponsor may elect to convert the Bitcoin received as payment of the Sponsor's Fee into U.S. dollars.
-The rate at which the Sponsor converts such Bitcoin to U.S. dollars may differ from the rate at which the relevant Sponsor's Fee was determined.
-The Trust will not be responsible for any fees and expenses incurred by the Sponsor to convert Bitcoin received in payment of the Sponsor's Fee into U.S. dollars.
+After the Trust's payment of the Sponsor's Fee to the Sponsor, the Sponsor may elect to convert the Ether received as payment of the Sponsor's Fee into U.S. dollars.
+The rate at which the Sponsor converts such Ether to U.S. dollars may differ from the rate at which the relevant Sponsor's Fee was determined.
+The Trust will not be responsible for any fees and expenses incurred by the Sponsor to convert Ether received in payment of the Sponsor's Fee into U.S. dollars.